Evaluated product acquisition

 An evaluated product provides a level of assurance in its security functionality that an unevaluated product does not.
 To assist in providing this assurance, the Australian Signals Directorate (ASD) performs product evaluations through the following programs:

-- ASD Cryptographic Evaluation program, for software and ICT equipment that contains cryptographic functionality.
+- ASD Cryptographic Evaluation (ACE) program, for software and ICT equipment that contains cryptographic functionality.

 - High Assurance evaluation program, for ICT equipment protecting highly classified information.

-A protection profile is a technology-specific document that defines the security functions that must be included in a Common Criteria certified product to mitigate specific cyber threats.
-Protection profiles can be published by a recognised Common Criteria Recognition Arrangement (CCRA) scheme or by the CCRA body itself.
-Protection profiles published by the CCRA body are referred to as collaborative protection profiles.
+A Protection Profile (PP) is a technology-specific document that defines the security functions that must be included in a Common Criteria certified product to mitigate specific cyber threats.
+PPs can be published by a recognised Common Criteria Recognition Arrangement (CCRA) scheme or by the CCRA body itself.
+PPs published by the CCRA body are referred to as collaborative PPs.

-The ACSC recognises Common Criteria evaluations against all protection profiles listed on the Common Criteria website.
-However, the AISEP only evaluates products against ACSC-endorsed protection profiles that are published on the ACSC’s website.
-Where a protection profile does not exist, an evaluation based on an Evaluation Assurance Level (EAL) may be accepted.
+The ACSC recognises all PPs listed on the Common Criteria website in addition to those listed on the ACSC’s website.
+Where a PP does not exist, an evaluation based on an Evaluation Assurance Level (EAL) may be accepted.
 Such evaluations are capped at EAL2+ as this represents the best balance between completion time and meaningful security assurance gains.

 Organisations choosing to use Common Criteria certified products can determine their suitability by reviewing their evaluation documentation.
-This includes the protection profile, security target, certification report and consumer guide.
+This includes the Security Target and Certification Report.

 Products that are undergoing a Common Criteria evaluation will not have published evaluation documentation.
 However, documentation can be obtained from the ACSC if a product is being evaluated through the AISEP.
 For a product that is in evaluation through a foreign scheme, the product’s vendor can be contacted directly for further information.